duhsoares21/Pladoo-SQL-String/README.md

 Real case example:
 Users::id[int|NOT NULL|Primary Key],name[varchar(255)],birthdate[datetime]

-To use the script, you just need to run the page on a local or online server, and type/paste the string on the text field, and click "Generate SQL" button
+To use the script "sqlnote.php", you just need to run the page on a local or online server, and type/paste the string on the text field, and click "Generate SQL" button